 - The proposal seeks to assist us in providing relevant educational and promotional material to a wider audience, particularly with the aim of providing education on the nature of digital privacy and awareness about the tools the Loki Project is producing.

-- The proposal improves public accessibility to the Loki cryptocurrency and associated privacy tools.
+- The proposal improves public access to the Loki cryptocurrency and associated privacy tools.

 The proposal should follow the template as outlined in this word document.
 Please make sure you answer all sections.
 You should send it along with any other attached material in an email to email@example.com